lovroterseglav/Obsidian-School/Documents/Referati/TJA-Chernobyl.md

 **April 26, 1986:**
 The Chernobyl disaster was a nuclear accident that occurred on 26 April 1986 at the No. 4 reactor in the Chernobyl Nuclear Power Plant, near the city of Pripyat in the north of the Ukrainian SSR in the Soviet Union.

-At 01:23:04 a.m. the test began, fifty-six seconds later, pressure builds in the reactor No. 4 in the form of steam.
+At 01:23:04 a.m. the test began, then 36 second later at 01:23:40 the "scram" button was pressed , pressure builds in the reactor No. 4 in the form of steam.
 This causes an explosion that lifts a 1,000-ton lid that covers volatile fuel elements.
 Radiation is immediately released into the air.

 Thirty separate fires develop.
 An alarm goes off at a local fire station.